nahumck/nahumck.me/posts/2015/12/my-year-in-music-2015.md

 #### 3\.
 God Is an Astronaut - _Helios / Erebus_

-I never knew God Is an Astronaut existed before I heard them as the weather segment on the [Welcome to Night Vale](https://geo.itunes.apple.com/us/podcast/welcome-to-night-vale/id536258179?&at=1001l4VZ&ct=nahumck_me) podcast.[\[3\]](#fn-3 "see footnote") They have been around for years, and they are known for their instrumental progressive sound.
+I never knew God Is an Astronaut existed before I heard them as the weather segment on the [Welcome to Night Vale](https://geo.itunes.apple.com/us/podcast/welcome-to-night-vale/id536258179?&at=1001l4VZ&ct=nahumck_me) podcast.[^3] They have been around for years, and they are known for their instrumental progressive sound.

 This album has gotten me through many days at work going through large Excel documents and standards.
 It’s a great album to use for the backing track of your day.